 The asset management business was operated by TCC Asset Management Co., Ltd. ("AMC"), established on March 28, 2016 with registered capital of Baht 25 Million, now fully-paid.

-The Company holds the shares of 100% of paid-up capital.
-The company has not started operation in 2018 since it was in process of business setup.
+The company holds the shares of 100% of paid-up capital.
+The company has not started operation in 2019.